dustinpfister/hexo_sitesource/source/_posts/backbone-model-constructor.md

         // making a custom constructor
         constructor : function () {

-            // Go ahead and apply what there is like normal Backbone.Model.apply(this, arguments);
+            // this is what backbones built in constructor does.
+            Backbone.Model.apply(this, arguments);

             // but set the time to now (it's not 1969,